dry-rb/dry-types/README.md

 Or install it yourself as:

-    $ gem install dry-data
+    $ gem install dry-types

 ## Usage

-You can use `dry-data` for defining various data types in your application, like domain entities and value objects or hashes with coercible values used to handle params.
+You can use `dry-types` for defining various types types in your application, like domain entities and value objects or hashes with coercible values used to handle params.